-In order to create a partition of the leading users, we first consider the (temporal) chamber overlaps matrices between all the pairs of leading users, $\bm{Q}^t = (q_{ij}^t)_{i,j \in \topusers^\Delta(t)}$.
+To create a partition of the leading users, we first consider the (temporal) chamber overlap matrices between all pairs of leading users, $\bm{Q}^t = (q_{ij}^t)_{i,j \in \topusers^\Delta(t)}$.
 By treating $\bm{Q}^t$ as weighted, undirected, adjacency matrices, we can dispose of a plethora of \textit{community detection} algorithms to detect communities in networks.
-Thus, we classify the leading users \textit{in an unsupervised way} by first considering the \textit{aggregate} chamber overlap matrix , $\bm{Q} := \expected{\bm{Q}^t}_t$, where $\expected{\cdot}_t$ denotes average over $t$, and then partitioning $\bm{Q}$ into \textit{two groups} using the spectral clustering algorithm described by Mohar et al. \cite{mohar1997some} (see Appendix \ref{app:unsupervised_communities} for details).
+Thus, we classify the leading users \textit{in an unsupervised way} by first considering the \textit{aggregate} chamber overlap matrix, $\bm{Q}:= \expected{\bm{Q}^t}_t$, where $\expected{\cdot}_t$ denotes average over $t$, and then partitioning $\bm{Q}$ into \textit{two groups} using the spectral clustering algorithm described by Mohar et al. \cite{mohar1997some} (see Appendix \ref{app:unsupervised_communities} for details).
 We choose a spectral clustering algorithm because 1) it naturally partitions the network into two distinct groups, and 2) it ranks the nodes in the network (here, the leading users) according to how well-separated they are from the out-group.
-In general, we could consider other community detection algorithms \cite{blondel2008fast, rosvall2008maps, peixoto2019bayesian} if we need to partition the network in more than two groups.
+We assign labels based on observed ideology, but since clustering is fully unsupervised, we refer to the approach as unsupervised with only weak supervision at the cluster labeling stage.
+In general, we could consider other community detection algorithms \cite{blondel2008fast, rosvall2008maps, peixoto2019bayesian} if we need to partition the network into more than two groups.